case story

 ✢ reflection

-That gap between design + code is starting to close.
-When the web started, designers did both.
+The gap between design and code is starting to close.
+When the web first started, designers did both.
 Then everything split into roles.
 Now they’re meeting back up.
-Prototypes don’t have to die in Figma.
-In code, they’re alive.

 What I’d build next